willr196/guardian-data-streaming/SE/events-platform.md

 ## Due date

 To be advised, but not later than six weeks from commencement.
+Please note that you must host this project, and that you must provide clear documentation on how the project can be ran locally.
+Ommitting these two steps can result in this project being unsuccessful.